Mark Dantonio: Early life

 Mark Dantonio was born in El Paso, Texas, to Justin Dantonio and Maryan (née Sonsalla) Dantonio.
-Mark is of Italian descent (father) and Polish descent (mother).
-Dantonio's Grandfather Frank D'antonio moved from Montenerodomo, Italy, to the United States - losing the apostrophe at Ellis Island – in 1912.
+He is of Italian descent (father) and Polish descent (mother).
+Dantonio's grandfather Frank D'antonio moved from Montenerodomo, Italy, to the United States – losing the apostrophe at Ellis Island – in 1912.

-His father played basketball at Salem University and met his mother while teaching in El Paso.
+Dantonio's father played basketball at Salem University and met his mother while teaching in El Paso.
 Mark was the second of four boys.
 When Mark was one, the family moved to Zanesville, Ohio, where Justin became the vice principal and basketball coach at Zanesville High School.
-Mark was an all-state safety at Zanesville.
+Dantonio was an all-state safety at Zanesville.

 College career

-Dantonio attended the University of South Carolina and earned three letters as a defensive back for Coach Jim Carlen for the Gamecocks 1976-78.
+Dantonio attended the University of South Carolina and earned three letters as a defensive back for coach Jim Carlen for the Gamecocks from 1976–78.
 He earned a bachelor's degree in education from South Carolina in 1979.
 Dantonio later earned a master's degree in education from Ohio University in 1980.